 When the bulk of your holiday will be spent on the water it is easy to forget that your journey often begins and ends at the airport.
 This means that, as with any holiday, it is crucial to remember your passport.
 And there is no need to be nervous about what you will do with it once you set sail – many cruise lines will hold your passport securely for the duration of your trip.

 Whether you are cruising to the bright lights of Beijing or the cobbled streets of Budapest, locals appreciate you trying your best to speak the language.
 A simple hello goes a long way, while being able to order food is a big bonus.
 Packing a phrasebook means you can try your hand at more complicated phrases, and if you are cruising somewhere a little more exotic, get the basics down to a tee.

 It goes without saying that without local currency, you river cruise wouldn’t be much fun!
 While things like on-board meals and shore excursions come part and parcel of river holidays, if you really want to immerse yourself in your destination, there is nothing like sampling local cuisine in authentic restaurants.
 You could even buy a special keepsake for loved ones back home.

 River cruises are packed full of shore excursions and on-board talks, but there is still time to simply sit back and relax in the beautiful surroundings.
 In our opinion, one of the best ways to do so is with a good book.

 Pack your favourite read or a book you have been meaning to get stuck into for months and enjoy turning the pages in a quaint local bar, on the deck of your river cruise ship or in the comfort of your stateroom before dinner.

 Not sure what else you might need to pack for your next river cruise?
-Get started with these six essentials and, if you need more advice, call our Cruise Concierge on 0800 197 0854 to ask them your burning questions.
+Get started with these six essentials and you can find more packing tips here.
+If you need more advice, call our Cruise Concierge on 0800 197 0854 to ask them your burning questions.